f45tb00t/OpenWRT_HA_Presence/README.md

 home
 ```

-Any pending disconnect grace timer for that device is cancelled.
+Any pending disconnect grace period for that device is cancelled.

 ### Disconnect